EWolffWX/EWolffWX/README.md

-Graduate student at the University of Illinois Urbana-Champaign Department of Atmospheric Sciences
+Graduate student in the University of Illinois Urbana-Champaign Department of Atmospheric Sciences

 Focus on radar and satellite remote sensing